 Motorized boating activity increases riverbank erosion as a result of wave action.
-Use of motorized boats, other than personal watercraft, would be allowed in the Neches River and Pine Island Bayou from Highway 326 to the confluence with the Neches River including Cook's and Scatterman lakes.
+Use of motorized boats, other than personal watercraft, would be allowed in the Neches River and Little Pine Island - Pine Island Bayou Corridor unit from Highway 326 to the confluence with the Neches River including Cook's and Scatterman lakes.
 This would contribute a long-term, minor, adverse effect to soils.
 In alternative 2, implementation of a nonmotorized boating area upstream of the confluence of Village Creek with the Highway 96 bridge would restrict boat traffic and landings, benefitting riverbanks easily eroded by the wave action of boats.
 This would have a long-term, minor, beneficial effect in the preserve soils.